 Lisfranc injury recovery time

-After surgery, non-weight bearing is necessary for six to eight weeks in a cast or cast boot.
+After surgery, you will not be allowed to bear weight for six to eight weeks and your foot will be in a cast or cast boot.
 Weight-bearing begins when your X-rays show the bones are healing correctly.
 Your surgeon will let you know how long you are allowed to walk and when.

 Schedule an appointment